n1ru4l/graphql-live-query/README.md

 liveQueryStore.invalidate("Query.users");
 ```

+Those invalidation calls could be done manually in the mutation resolvers or on more global reactive level e.g. as a listener on a database write log.
+The possibilities are infinite. 🤔

+For scaling horizontally the independent `InMemoryLiveQueryStore` instances could be wired together via a PubSub system such as Redis.

 ### How are the updates sent/applied to the client

 The transport layer can be any transport that allows sending partial execution results to the client.

-Most GraphQL clients (including GraphiQL) have support for Observable data structures which are perfect for describing both Subscription and Live Queries.
-Ideally a GraphQL Live Query implementation uses a Observable for pushing the latest query data to the client framework that consumes the data.
+Most GraphQL clients (including GraphiQL) have support for Observable or async iterable data structures which are perfect for describing both Subscription and Live Queries.
+Ideally a GraphQL Live Query implementation uses a AsyncIterable or Observable for pushing the latest query data to the client framework that consumes the data.

-Inside this mono-repository there is Socket.io GraphQL transport that uses WebSockets and HTTP polling.

-Further optimizations could be achieved.
-E.g. the LiveQueryStore could only send patches to the client which should be applied to the initial query result or clients that have the same selection set could be merged so that the query must be only executed once when the underlying data changes.

-A distributed backend with many clients could leverage a query store that relies on redis etc.

 ### List of compatible transports/servers